bradleypadgett/StackPlugin/README.md

 A modular Stack-driven ecosystem for UI, logic, and tool authoring in Unreal Engine.

-- StackFramework : Public API for defining new Stacks & Stack Nodes
+- StackFramework : Public API for defining new Stacks
 - StackDesigner : Details Panel designer integrated within other editors
 - StackEditor : Standalone editor for creating Stack-widget asset types
 - StackNodes : Runtime module for hosting Blueprint K2 Stack-nodes